This months segment is “Misuse of Loyalty”.

 A bully enlists and utilizes loyalty for their own benefit.
 In fact, you may hear the word loyalty quite often in a bully’s vocabulary.
-It may be concealed in phrases or questions designed to establish a sense of camaraderie, “are you with me?”, “can I count on you?”, “do I have your support?”
-Either way with a bully there is an ulterior agenda—a binding of loyalty against something or someone.
+It may be concealed in phrases or questions designed to establish a sense of camaraderie: “are you with me?”, “can I count on you?”, “do I have your support”?
+But with a bully there is always an ulterior agenda—a binding of loyalty against something or someone.

 The dictionary describes loyalty as faithful adherence.
 Because of its favorable connotation we naturally think of loyalty in a positive light.
 But for the bully it’s far from altruistic.
 Loyalty to them is simply a means to an end.
-Any deviation from faithful adherence is seen as an affront.
+Any deviation from faithful adherence is perceived as an affront.

 Another way bullies gain loyalty is blackmail.
 Not the obvious kind with threats scrawled on mysterious notes, but in small ways like hints of exposure to shame.
 The bully is skilled at finding and holding misgivings over the people they influence.

-In summary, exposing loyalty manipulation may help shed a light on how bullying takes shape in a community.
+In summary, exposing loyalty manipulation may help shed light on how bullying takes shape in a community.
 Identifying the misuse is a good place to start.
 If you can answer yes to any of the following questions there may be in an environment of bullying.

-- Have you felt an onslaught of favor or buttering-up in a effort to win your loyalties?
+1.Have you felt an onslaught of favor or buttering-up in a effort to win your loyalties?